DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source_hpc.md

 cd dafoam-2.2.9
 </pre>

-DAFoam requires a newer version of `mpi4py` than is available on STAMPEDE natively.
+DAFoam requires a newer version of `mpi4py` than is available on Stampede 2 natively.
 To avoid installing a second `mpi4py`, edit the `setup.py` script within the `dafoam/` root directory:

 <pre>
 install_requires=[